 - Doc Adams’ selection as SABR’s 2014 19th Century Overlooked Baseball Legend

-- The renaming of the longest running annual Vintage Base Ball Festival of its kind in Adams’ honor.
+- The renaming of the longest running annual Vintage Base Ball Festival of its kind as the Doc Adams Old Time Base Ball Festival.

 - The establishment of the annual Doc Adams Birthplace Classic Vintage Base Ball game(s).